naga-satish/interview-preparation/ETL-ELT.md

    - Handle deadlocks with retry logic
    - Test rollback scenarios

-9. **What is the difference between clustered and non-clustered indexes?**
+### 9. What is the difference between clustered and non-clustered indexes?

    **Clustered Index:**